Bella-Real/Bella-Real.github.io/_posts/2025-08-11-phising-attack-simulation.markdown

 2. Sett the Email Template for the user to receive
 3. Configure SMTP relay details or "Sending Profiles" to send emails from
 4. Set up a Landing Page that the user will go to after clicking on the phishing link

+Soooooooo I had an issue with choosing the proper URL for the landing page.
+I looked into it and wasn't able to figure it out using Railway so I'm going to try hosting it locally instead just to get it functioning and once I get that resolved, I might try and host it on a RaspberryPi for fun?

+I've been in the process of moving so this project has gotten extremely delayed!
+I am determined to return to it once I'm more settled and less frustrated with the issue I ran into hehe in the meantime, I'm going to work on something else.
+To be continued...